 Future challenges are also worthy of consideration.
 Are there new industry regulations in the pipeline?
 Is a key tax credit expiring in the next few years?
 Is an important vendor experiencing financial instability?

-You might not be able to (or even want to) address all of these during the hiring process, but asking behavioral interview questions about similar situations can help you get a feel for how the candidate has dealt with similar situations in the past, and show you their thought process in response to difficult situations?
+You might not be able to (or even want to) address all of these during the hiring process, but asking behavioral interview questions about similar situations can help you get a feel for how the candidate has dealt with similar situations in the past.
+Asking challenge-related questions will also show you a candidate's thought process in response to difficult situations.

 At the CFO level, you should be beyond the basic skills tests you might administer for entry-level employees.
-Basic computing and programming skills, typing, following directions … you should (hopefully!) be able to assume this level of competence.
+Basic computing and programming skills, typing, following directions… you should (hopefully!) be able to assume this level of competence in a CFO candidate.

 Creating a simulation that covers one or more key skills can help you to determine whether there’s a gap in your candidate’s perception of their expertise and the reality.